Al Swift: Congress

 He was first elected to the House in 1978, replacing the retiring Lloyd Meeds, for whom Swift had served as an administrative assistant from 1965 to 1969 and from 1977 to 1978.
 Swift won re-election in 1980, 1982, 1984, 1986, 1988, 1990, and 1992.
 Swift served on the powerful Energy and Commerce Committee, of which he was the 5th ranking member during his final term and chair of the subcommittee on Transportation and Hazardous Materials.
 He also chaired the Subcommittee on Elections of the House Administration Committee.
-Among his accomplishments was authorship of Emergency Planning and Community Right-to-Know Act, which was designed to support emergency planning regarding Superfund sites.
+Among his accomplishments was authorship of the Emergency Planning and Community Right-to-Know Act, which was designed to support emergency planning regarding Superfund sites.
 Swift also authored and led the passage of the National Voter Registration Act of 1993, otherwise known as motor-voter, which expanded voter registration options nationwide including drivers license offices and mail-in registration.
 He retired and did not run for re-election in 1994, an election in which the Democrats lost this seat.